 If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
-You are likely to get additional training, which could be offered by the institution or by Vitae, which covers skills to succeed in your PhD and other transferable skills.
+You're likely to get additional training, which could be offered by the institution or by Vitae, which covers skills to succeed in your PhD and other transferable skills.

-If you work at a university you will typically have access to postdoctoral training during the early stages of your career.
+If you work at a university you'll typically have access to postdoctoral training during the early stages of your career.
 Vitae provides resources and advice for researchers, including information about career development.

-In industry, most employers will offer you training and support to make sure that you are kept up to date with research techniques and new technologies in the field.
+In industry, most employers will offer you training and support to make sure that you stay up to date with research techniques and new technologies in the field.

 Career structures vary with each employer, but career paths tend to be well-defined in all sectors and are dependent on achieving research goals.

 Initially, scientists in industry work in hands-on functions to increase knowledge and practical skills.
-As experience grows, you will take on greater responsibility for projects and may begin to manage the work of other scientists, before eventually becoming a project manager or technical director (job titles vary between employers).
+As experience grows, you'll take on greater responsibility for projects and may begin to manage the work of other scientists, before eventually becoming a project manager or technical director (job titles vary between employers).

 In academic research, a PhD is usually followed by one or more short-term postdoctoral research contracts of up to three years in length.
-You may take up advertised positions or apply speculatively to an established scientist with whom you would like to work.
-These may be based in laboratories worldwide, so a willingness to relocate can be helpful for progression.
+You may take up advertised positions or apply speculatively to an established scientist you'd like to work with.
+Position may be based in laboratories worldwide, so a willingness to relocate can be helpful for progression.
 Academic promotion depends on research achievement, which is measured by the quality and quantity of original papers published.
 Success in attracting funding will be dependent on the time-consuming process of making funding applications.